DJI Inspire, One year after (2016)

 This is fantastic, it also put the 2 antennas to a very directive and perfectly positioned antenna, getting the best signal available.

 It’s way more directive and you need to have your antenna directed to your bird, but it’s a life saver.
-Be carefull when flying on top of you, you may not be able to move the screen and remote facing the Inspire.
+Be careful when flying on top of you, you may not be able to move the screen and remote facing the Inspire.

 DJI USB extra cable: This is the weak point of your connection, I have tried many usb cable and found that the DJI one are the best, Buy few of them extra.
 Don’t be cheap, if you lose the connection with the remote, it will be very hard to bring it back.